tonmoy-hossain/tonmoy-hossain.github.io/_news/announcement_19_2020-01-26.md

 related_posts: false
 ---

-[Jan 26, 2020]  - Joined as a Lecturer in the [Department of CSE, Ahsanullah University of Science and Technology](http://aust.edu/).
+Joined as a Lecturer in the [Department of CSE, Ahsanullah University of Science and Technology](http://aust.edu/).